Simi23/szazharminchet-repozitorium/voip-broadcast-calls.md

 # Broadcast
 Broadcast calls from one customer in Asterisk.
 Because of Asterisk there are more way to do these
 ## Pageing
+With paging the customer will call one number and it rings at multiple numbers and the first one who picks up 'gets' the call.
+### 1. way

 `/etc/asterisk/extensions.conf`
 ```
 exten = 1500,1,Dial(PJSIP/6002&PJSIP/6003,60)
 ```

+### 2. way
 `/etc/asterisk/queues.conf`
 ```
 ...